guidance counselor with student

 Total Graduate Course Credits 60

-• A review of the student’s transcript, existing teacher licensure, and professional experience
+• A review of the student’s transcript.

 • Successful performance in required graduate courses; and